 For the broad portfolio in the area of flat products, we not only offer different physical and technological characteristics of the base material but also hot-dip tinned and electroplated surfaces.
 In the case of hot-dip tinned surfaces, coating thickness ranges of between 1.0 and 13 µm are available.
 For electroplated surfaces, the coating thickness is limited to a maximum of 4 µm.
 Besides the standard tin coating, other coatings are available upon request.
 These include nickel, silver, gold or combinations thereof.

-With hot-dip tinning, we provide a cost-efficient alternative to coating using precious or semi-precious metal.
+Hot-dip tinning is a cost-effective alternative to coating with precious and semi-precious metal.

 Besides hot-dip tinning, Diehl Metal Applications also offers a broad range of electroplated coating technologies for various requirements.